 What Does Your Org Chart Say About Your Marketing Organization?

 I’ve seen a lot of org charts.
-At RHB, we have the privilege of working with colleges and universities to help them maximize the effectiveness and efficiency of their marketing function.
-As part of a recent marketing and communications organizational assessment for a large academic college at a public research university, we conducted a competitive peer review.
+At RHB, we have the privilege of working with colleges and universities to help them maximize the effectiveness of their marketing function.
+As part of a recent Future-Ready Organizational Capability Assessment of marketing and communications at a large academic college at a public research university, we conducted a competitive peer review.
 Among the set of aspirational colleges, the smallest marcomm team had six people and the largest had 48.
 That’s quite a range.
 It serves as a reminder that there’s no “one model.”
 Marketing staff sizes, organizational structures and budgets vary widely across higher education.

 Yet, higher ed marketing structures tend to have one common characteristic.
 Nearly all are function-centric.
-That is, the marketing department is organized around particular marketing functional areas such as design, content and operations.
+That is, the marketing department is organized around particular marketing functional areas such as design, content and project management.
 In other words, the structure is optimized for outputs.

 The University of Oregon is an illustration of optimizing an organization for outcomes.
 Tying their work to the university’s overall goals, University Communications includes, for example, a Strategic Initiatives department.
 This nimble “tiger team” is dedicated solely to a focused set of institutional initiatives and emerging opportunities.